 According to Visual Capitalist, San Diego is the third most expensive city when it comes to buying a home.
-One of the most important determinations you need to make before moving to a new city or town is how much it will cost to live there.
-If you've already saved a deposit to buy a home in San Diego, the next step is to contact a local, full-service real estate agent.
-However, as in any city, the cost of living in San Diego will vary greatly depending on your lifestyle and housing circumstances.
+One of the most important determinations to make before moving to a new city or town is how much it will cost to live there.
+Renters looking to become homeowners face stiff competition in San Diego, as home prices in the city continue to rise and exceed much of Southern California.
+Despite San Diego's many premium attractions, there are still free things to see and do that will keep your budget under control.

 The United States Navy has a strong presence in the area, as does the University of California at San Diego and the San Diego Unified School District.
 However, despite its higher cost of living, it's still cheaper than other hotspots in California, such as San Francisco.
 Even with all this information, it can be very difficult to determine how much money you'll need to live comfortably in San Diego.
 And while some people believe that rising interest rates will force home prices to fall, he doubts that they will fall much because, for people in the Bay Area who earn all that money, we are a bargain and a better place to live.

 Obviously, if you spend a lot of time eating at fancy restaurants and visiting trendy cocktail bars, you'll need a higher salary to live in San Diego than someone who leads a more frugal lifestyle.
 San Diego's sales tax rate is currently 7.75%, combining municipal sales tax and state and county taxes.
 However, if San Diego seems too expensive to you, consider other California cities that might be cheaper.
 San Diego residents spend 13.3% of the household budget on food, slightly above the national average, at 12.9%.